alexschickele/bluecloud/readme.md

 source("./code/03a_bootstrap_predict.R")
 ```

-[...]

 ## 3.2.
 Selecting the genomic and environmental data

 ### 3.2.1.
 General principle

 Now that we described the data accessible by the notebook, we can select which part to select as input for the model using the `query_data()` function.

-This first step sends a query to an SQL database that contains the genomic data described in section 2.2. as well as the environmental data corresponding to each TARA Ocean station.
+This first step sends a query to a PostgreSQL database that contains the genomic data described in section 2.2. as well as the environmental data corresponding to each TARA Ocean station.
 The `query_data()` function extracts:

--   the genomic data corresponding to a user-defined metabolic pathway to model, its underlying gene clusters
+-   the genomic data corresponding to a user-defined metabolic pathway to model and its corresponding gene clusters

 -   the environmental data at the necessary TARA Ocean stations corresponding to the selected variables